xldenis/Why3-Find/README.md

 `why3find prove -f` after modifying the proof calibration.
 Usually, you calibrate provers once at the very beginning of the project.

+Prover calibration is known to work well with provers `at-ergo`, `z3`, `cvc4` and `cvc5`.
+It might also work out-of-the-box for other provers, provided they support quantified anonymous function theories from the SMTLIB.
+Please report us any calibration problem with your favorite provers, if any.

 *Proof Server* can be used in order to increase parallelism and stability in collaborative development.
 First, you need to launch a centralized `why3find server` that will serve as a centralized proxy and will manage the proof